 Carbonyl group is a common functional group in organic chemistry with a wide range of reactivity.
 The two types of carbonyls we are familiar with are ketone and aldehydes.

 Furthermore, we can synthesize ketones from the oxidation of secondary alcohols, by ozonolysis of alkenes, etc. Ketones have the ability to undergo keto-enol tautomerism.
-This process happens, when a strong base takes up the α-hydrogen (hydrogen attached to the carbon, which is next to the carbonyl group).
+And, this process happens when a strong base takes up the α-hydrogen (hydrogen attached to the carbon, which is next to the carbonyl group).
 The ability to release the α-hydrogen makes ketones more acidic than corresponding alkanes.

-What is the difference between Carbonyl and Ketone?
+What is the Difference Between Carbonyl and Ketone?